ruuda/blog/posts/build-system-insights.md

 a build that is almost 30 seconds faster despite doing the same amount of work.

-The importance of fine-grained targets is a lesson I learned from Bazel.
+The importance of fine-grained targets became clear to me because of Bazel.
 Fine-grained targets are the reason that Bazel can build large dependency graphs quickly, given enough cores.
 The similar build tool Buck
-[cites][buckft] its ability to transform a coarse-grained graph of build targets into a more fine-grained action graph as one of the reasons for its speed.
+[cites][buckft] its ability to transform a coarse-grained graph of build targets into a more fine-grained graph internally as one of the reasons for its speed.

 **Evaluate build target definitions lazily.**<br>
 Lazy evaluation enables good performance even in large repositories,